Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: System

-\textit{System.---} The dynamics of a single molecule $A$ in another gas molecules $B$ is investigated as a model of the binary gas mixtures where the fraction of the molecule $A$ is infinitesimal.
-The molecules $A$ and $B$ have different masses $m_A$ and $m_B$, and sizes $\sigma_A$ and $\sigma_B$.
-The system is in equilibrium state with the inverse temperature $\beta$, and the number density of the molecule $B$ is $\rho$.
-Our system supposes the situation where the molecule $A$ is sufficiently dilute so that the number density of the molecule $A$ does not affect the molecule $A$ dynamics.
-The molecule $A$ moves ballistically until a collision with a molecule $B$.
-The molecule $A$ instantaneously changes its velocity by the collision \cite{dorfman2021, allen2017} as follows:
+The dynamics of a single molecule $A$ in another gas molecule $B$ is investigated as a model of binary gas mixtures, where the fraction of molecules of gas $A$ is sufficiently small.
+The molecules $A$ and $B$ have different masses, $m_A$ and $m_B$, and sizes $\sigma_A$ and $\sigma_B$, respectively.
+The system is in equilibrium with inverse temperature $\beta$, and the number density of molecule $B$ is $\rho$.
+Molecule $A$ moves ballistically until it collides with molecule $B$.
+Molecule $A$ instantaneously changes its velocity by collision based on the conventional hard-sphere interaction \cite{dorfman2021, allen2017} as follows:

-Here, $\bm{v}_{A}'$ is the velocity of the molecule $A$ after the collision, $\bm{v}_{A}$ and $\bm{v}_{B}$ are the velocities of the molecules $A$ and $B$ before the collision, and $\hat{\bm{r}}_{AB}$ is the unit vector that connects the centers of the molecules $A$ and $B$.
-In gas systems, the dynamics of the molecule can be approximately described as the Markovian stochastic process since dynamic correlations are weak\cite{ehrenfest1990conceptual, dorfman2021, chapman1990}.
-Then, we employ the kinetic Monte Carlo (KMC) method \cite{gillespie1976general, bortz1975new} to simulate the dynamics of the molecule $A$.
-The collision statistics is required for the KMC method.
-The probability density where the molecule $A$ collides with the molecule $B$ at time interval $s$ is calculated as
+Here, $\bm{v}_{A}'$ is the velocity of molecule $A$ after collision, $\bm{v}_{A}$ and $\bm{v}_{B}$ are the velocities of molecules $A$ and $B$ before collision, respectively, and $\hat{\bm{r}}_{AB}$ is the unit vector connecting the centers of molecules $A$ and $B$.
+Here, it should be mentioned that this collision protocol is not crucial for the following results; similar data will be obtained for other interaction potentials such as the Weeks-Chandler-Andersen potential.

+In gas systems, the dynamics of a molecule can be approximately described as a Markovian stochastic process because the dynamic correlations are weak\cite{ehrenfest1990conceptual, dorfman2021, chapman1990}.
+Therefore, we employ the kinetic Monte Carlo (KMC) method \cite{gillespie1976general, bortz1975new} to simulate the dynamics of molecule $A$.
+Collision statistics are required for implementing the KMC method.
+In hard-sphere gas, the probability density of molecule $A$ colliding with molecule $B$ with $\bm{v}_B$ at $\hat{\bm{r}}$ and time interval $s$ for a given $\bm{v}_A$ becomes